 108 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 106 Beacon to the east and 110 Beacon to the west.

-108 Beacon was designed by architect Gridley J. F. Bryant and built ca. 1856.
+108 Beacon was designed by architect Gridley J. F. Bryant and built in 1856.
 It was originally numbered 104 Beacon, but re-numbered as 108 Beacon ca. 1862 when homes were built on the south side of the street.

 108 Beacon is one of seven contiguous houses (104-106-108-110-112-114-116) built ca. 1856 in the same design, all in brownstone with French Academic details, ridge roofs, and a common cornice line (the copper-clad oriels at 106, 108, and 110 Beacon were added in the mid-1880s).
 104-106 Beacon, 108-110 Beacon, and 112-114 Beacon are each symmetrical pairs.

 Bainbridge Bunting’s Houses of Boston’s Back Bay does not attribute 104-116 Beacon to a specific architect.
-However, the October 1859 edition of the Architect’s and Mechanic’s Journal, commenting on the houses built on the first block of Beacon in the Back Bay, indicates that they were “from the designs of Mr. G. J. F. Bryant, architect.”
+However, the October 1859 edition of the Architects’ and Mechanics’ Journal, commenting on the houses built on the first block of Beacon in the Back Bay, indicates that they were “from the designs of Mr. G. J. F. Bryant, architect.”

 Click here for an index to the deeds for 108 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 John Templeman Coolidge died in December of 1889.
 His widow, Louisa, and their daughter, Mary Louisa Coolidge, continued to live at 108 Beacon until about 1893.
+By the 1895-1896 winter season they were living at the Hotel Kempton at 237 Berkeley.

 On April 11, 1893, 108 Beacon was purchased from the estate of John Templeman Coolidge by Nathaniel Perez Hamlen, a merchandise broker.
 He previously had lived at 18 Commonwealth.